uviclibraries/gen-ai-research/2-search-papers.md

 >  - Overall does this look like a tool that could help you with your research?

 ## Semantic Scholar - Article Summaries
 Semantic Scholar uses GenAI tools to create summaries of journal articles, but don’t depend on the summaries being 100% accurate!
-Semantic Scholar summaries are typically better than general GenAI tool summaries but can still “make stuff up” so you still need to make your own summaries for articles you'll directly use in your research
+Semantic Scholar summaries are typically better than general GenAI tool summaries but can still “make stuff up” so you still need to make your own summaries for articles you'll directly use in your research.

+Semantic Scholar Training Data sources: _Web scraping_ (incl.
+Open Access data) & _Indexing agreements with 50 publishers_.

 1. Let's do a keyword search in Semantic Scholar on a topic of interest.
   - Open [Semantic Scholar](https://www.semanticscholar.org/){:target="_blank"} (no need to create an account unless you want to).